Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 Run.
 Shoot.
 Kill everything!

-Gameplay style on the first two levels is the same.
+The gameplay style, on the first two levels, is kinda umm Gauntlet-inspired.
 Ironically, you shouldn't run around pretending to be just like Johnny Rambo - this will get you killed!
-Instead, carefully explore the complex and look for the best route through and any useful items like health, ammo and Infra-Red goggles to detect otherwise invisible boobytraps!
+Instead, carefully explore the complex, looking for the best route.
+Plus any useful items like health, ammo, and Infra-Red goggles to detect the invisible boobytraps!

-Enemies occupy each room but they feel more like automated drones than the Soviet elite as they robotically patrol back and forth.
-I imagine these guys also suffer tunnel-vision because they are completely unaware of your presence until you stumble directly in their line of sight.
-If that happens, an alarm sounds and nearby soldiers begin attacking - but at least you have an awesome health meter!
-An idea that looks kinda familiar ;) Don't be put off by these silly soldiers because it actually works well to distinguish itself from being a mere Gauntlet clone.
+Enemies occupy each room but they feel more like automated drones than the Soviet elite - they robotically patrol back and forth.
+I imagine these guys also suffer tunnel vision because they are completely unaware of your presence until you stumble directly in their line of sight.
+When that happens, an alarm sounds, and nearby soldiers begin attacking.
+Don't be put off by these silly soldiers because it actually works well to distinguish itself from being a mere Gauntlet clone.

-I love the careful tactics that are needed - so play more like the real US Army Special Forces instead of the fake Hollywood claptrap.
-My only quibbles are trying to memorise the humungous map size.
-It's easy to lose your bearings plus each room will be blindly entered so try and learn where the soldier's patrol otherwise those Ruskies will gang up to give Sly a good kicking.
-This is what brings me onto pick-ups, there should be more health packs!
+This is no Gauntlet; I love the careful tactics that are needed.
+So play more like the real US Army Special Forces instead of the Hollywood claptrap.
+My only quibbles are trying to memorise the humungous map as it's easy to lose your bearings.
+Each room will be blindly entered, so try and learn where the soldiers patrol otherwise those Ruskies will gang up to give Sly a kicking.
+This is what brings me onto pick-ups, there should be more health packs to balance the gameplay.

-Tread carefully because most rooms are heavily guarded with many tunnelled-vision soldiers!
+Tread carefully because most rooms are heavily guarded with many tunneled-vision soldiers!

 These guys will patrol back and forth so be slow and make sure you don't set off the alarms.